The White Haired Witch of Lunar Kingdom

-The White Haired Witch of Lunar Kingdom is a 2014 Chinese wuxia-fantasy film based on the novel Romance of the White-Haired Maiden written by Liang Yusheng.
-Directed by Jacob Cheung and co-produced by Bona Film Group and Huang Jianxin Tsui Hark as the creative consultant, the film stars Fan Bingbing, Huang Xiaoming, Vincent Zhao, and others in the supporting cast.
+The White Haired Witch of Lunar Kingdom is a 2014 wuxia-fantasy film loosely adapted from the wuxia novel Baifa Monü Zhuan by Liang Yusheng.
+Directed by Jacob Cheung and co-produced by Bona Film Group and Huang Jianxin with Tsui Hark as the creative consultant, the film is a Chinese-Hong Kong co-production and stars Fan Bingbing, Huang Xiaoming, Vincent Zhao, and others in the supporting cast.
 Originally scheduled for release on 25 April 2014, the film was moved to 1 August 2014, then moved a day earlier to 31 July 2014.

-Plot

-During the Wanli period of the Ming Dynasty, Zhuo Yihang, who had just been elected as the new leader of the Wudang Sect, was ordered to bring the Red Pill to Beijing as a tribute.
-Along the way, he met the demon cult witch Lian Nishang.
-The two went from being strangers to being unable to help but fall in love, and promised to spend their lives together in Mingyue Village where Lian Nishang was stationed.
-Soon, the Jinyiwei attacked Mingyue Village and pointed out that Lian Nishang was the murderer who killed Zhuo Zhonglian, the governor of Sichuan and Shaanxi.
-Zhuo Yihang went to the capital alone to find out the truth.
-Soon after, he heard that he had surrendered to the court and married another beautiful wife.
-Lian Nishang was filled with grief and anger, and her black hair turned white overnight.
+Synopsis

+The film is set in 17th-century China during the Ming dynasty.
+Zhuo Yihang, the newly elected leader of the Wudang Sect, has been tasked with delivering the Red Pill to Beijing as tribute to the Wanli Emperor.

+Along the way, Zhuo Yihang meets Lian Nichang, a fierce vigilante who leads an outlaw band.
+The two, who are initially strangers to each other, end up falling in love and promise to spend the rest of their lives together in her outlaw stronghold.

+Later, the jinyiwei attack the outlaw stronghold and point out that Lian Nichang is the one who killed Zhuo Yihang's father Zhuo Zhonglian, who was the governor of Sichuan and Shaanxi.

+Zhuo Yihang heads to Beijing alone to find out the truth.
+Soon after, he pledges allegiance to the Ming government and marries another woman.

+Upon learning of Zhuo Yihang's betrayal, Lian Nishang is so filled with grief and anger that her hair turns white overnight.